linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 01 Introduction/Chapter 04 Federal Reserve System.md

 ---
-aliases:
-  - "Federal Reserve System"
+title: "Chapter 04: Federal Reserve System"
-tags:
-key_concepts:
-parent_directory: "III.
-Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 01 Introduction"
+parent_directory: "Part 01 Introduction"
+formatted: "2025-12-21 10:45:00 AM"
+formatter_model: "claude-haiku-4-5-20251001"
+cli-tool: "claude-code"
+primary_tags:
+  - "federal reserve system"
+  - "monetary policy tools"
+  - "central banking"
+  - "open market operations"
+  - "discount window"
+secondary_tags:
+  - "federal open market committee"
+  - "reserve requirements"
+  - "federal funds rate"
+  - "money supply"
+  - "interest rate targeting"
+  - "balance sheet operations"
 cssclasses: academia
-title: "Chapter 04: Federal Reserve System"
-linter-yaml-title-alias: "Chapter 04: Federal Reserve System"
 ---

-# Organization of the Federal Reserve System www.newyorkfed.org
+## Organization of the Federal Reserve System www.newyorkfed.org

 The Federal Reserve System is divided into 12 Federal Reserve districts that are the "operating arms" of the central banking system (see Figure 4-1).
 Each district has one main Federal Reserve Bank, some of which also have branches in other cities within the district (identified in Figure 4-1).
 In addition to carrying out the functions for the central banking system as a whole, each Reserve bank acts as a depository institution for the banks in its district.
 In terms of total assets, the three largest Federal Reserve Banks are the New York, San Francisco, and Richmond banks.
 As of December 2018, these three banks hold over 74 percent of the total assets (discussed later) of the Federal Reserve System.
 The Federal Reserve Bank of New York (FRBNY) is generally considered the most important of the Federal Reserve Banks because so many of the largest U.S. and international banks are located in the New York district.
 Further, the Federal Reserve's Trading Desk, which (as discussed below) carries out all the open market purchases for the Federal Reserve, is located at the FRBNY.